Bike Trails of Cape Cod: 7 Day Travel Itinerary

 Upon arrival check-in, explore your surroundings, and take a walk on the beach.

-Day 2: Bike the Shining Sea Bikeway (17 mile round trip 2 plus hours).
-Explore Falmouth and Woods Hole
+Shining Sea Bikeway (17 mile round trip 2 plus hours).
+Falmouth & Woods Hole

 Drive to Woods Hole and park in the free lot behind the Steamship Authority's parking lot (you will need to drive on the bike trail for a short distance until you reach the lot).